 Step 2 | Knead and prepare dough

 Knead dough until it holds together, about 7-8 times.
 Folding it over on itself, using the heel of your palm to work the dough.
+See notes if too dry and crumbly.

 Press dough into an un-greased 11×7 or 9×9 pan (if doubling, use a 15×10 in a jellyroll pan, parchment lined if desired for easier removal).

-Cover and chill for at least 2 hours. *Make sure to chill, this will firm the butterfat back up and allow for that delectable light, crisp crumb you get with Scottish Shortbread.
+Cover and chill for at least 2 hours. *Make sure to chill; this will firm the butterfat back up and allow for that delectable light, crisp crumb you get with Scottish Shortbread.

-If desired sprinkle with raw sugar, turbinado or Demerara sugar, or colored sugars before baking.
+If desired, sprinkle with raw sugar, turbinado or Demerara sugar, or colored sugars before baking.

 Bake in preheated 325°F (162° C) for 35 minutes, until set and very lightly golden brown.
 Cool in a pan on a wire rack for 5 minutes; then cut the shortbread into bars using previously scored lines.